SwapnilChoudhary/CSS-Basics/README.md

 This is a simple repository to help me learn the basics of CSS.
 The code examples are written in Markdown format which allows for easy read
 This is a basic repository to learn the basics of HTML and CSS.
 The code examples are written in Markdown format which allows for easy read
 This is a basic repository to learn the basics of CSS (Cascading Style Sheets).
 The code examples are written in Markdown syntax
+This is a simple repository to help beginners learn the basics of HTML and CSS.
+The code examples are written in Markdown format which allows for easy read